Bermudagrass.com - An Informational Website From Seedland.com

 sprout and establish well, with the ryegrass (or other grass) killed and no longer competing or causing chemistry problems.

-bermuda grass or any type of organic grass removal techniques may be found here
+More info on organic grass removal techniques may be found here

-Seedland does not advocate the use of glyphosate based herbicides or other chemicals.
+vegetation.
 We suggest that if this is the route you decide to take then follow the manufacturer's instructions.

 soil and then seed the Bermuda grass or other grass directly into the soil (rake to cover if possible).